kawaiiDango/pano-scrobbler/instructions.md

 - If you intend to package a build for desktop, use [Bellsoft's GraalVM based on OpenJDK 25](https://bell-sw.com/pages/downloads/native-image-kit/) as your Gradle JDK and run Gradle packageUberJarForCurrentOS.
-Also have [NSIS](https://nsis.sourceforge.io/Main_Page) installed in Program Files on Windows.
+Also have [Inno Setup](https://jrsoftware.org/isdl.php) installed in Program Files on Windows.

-- Run `./gradlew composeApp:exportLibraryDefinitions -PaboutLibraries.exportVariant=desktop`
+- Run `./gradlew composeApp:exportLibraryDefinitions composeApp:packageUberJarForCurrentOS -PaboutLibraries.exportVariant=desktop`
-- Run `./gradlew composeApp:packageUberJarForCurrentOS`

 - Info: the desktop build includes no non-free dependencies.